qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 When a layer is in editing mode, any changes remain in the memory of |qg|.
 Therefore they are not committed/saved immediately to the data source or disk.
-If you want to save edits to the current layer but want to continue editing without leaving the editing mode, you can click the |mActionFileSave|
+If you want to save edits to the current layer but want to continue editing without leaving the editing mode, you can click the |mActionSaveEdits|
-:sup:`Save Edits` button.
+:sup:`Save Layer Edits` button.
 When you turn editing mode off with the
 |mActionToggleEditing| :sup:`Toggle editing` (or quit |qg| for that matter),
 you are also asked if you want to save your changes or discard them.